Hermeticpoet/osint-dashboard-app/docs/sdlc.md

   - Returns `{ "deleted": true }` on success
   - Returns `{ "error": "Result not found" }` if row does not exist
   - Returns `{ "error": "Invalid result id" }` for malformed IDs
-  - Pagination verified with >100 rows and sequential offsets
 - Confirms full lifecycle coverage: insert → query → paginate → delete.

 ## 13. Utility Functions